helixbass/ad-hok/README.md

 Accepts a function of props that returns a function (which gets passed to [`useEffect()`](https://reactjs.org/docs/hooks-reference.html#useeffect)).
 Used for imperative, possibly effectful code

-The optional second argument is an array of values that the effect depends on.
+The optional second argument is an array of names of props that the effect depends on.
 It corresponds to the [second argument to `useEffect()`](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect)

 For example: